ssk-d/fireflutter/README.md

 - Menus and page contents can be translated depending on user's device.
 Or developer can put a menu to let users to choose their languages.

 - When admin update the translation text in Firestore `translations` collectin, the will get the update in real time.
-The app, then, should update the screen.
+The app, should update the screen.

 - The localization is managed by `GetX` package that is used for routing and state management on the sample code.